Five reasons why men should wash dishes

 Find your inner self

 Many experts and reports claim that a large section of the society needs urgent mental health intervention.
-The causes for this are many.
-But I think that one of the key reasons is the gap between our ‘learnt’ goals and ‘real’ goals.
+The causes are many.
+I think that one of the key reasons is the gap between our ‘learnt’ goals and ‘real’ goals.
 Learnt goals are largely material or social.
-Achieving those goals often provides only momentary happiness and may end up making us more lonely and sad as, deep inside, we long for something else.
+Achieving those goals often provides momentary happiness and may end up making us more lonely and sad as, deep inside, we long for something else.

 I firmly believe that actions like washing dishes, ironing clothes, sweeping the floor, etc. fall in the category of ‘here and now’.
 It is that space and time when our body works in semi-automated mode, allowing our mind to be with itself, at peace – processing real questions and seeking viable answers.
-Frankly, one does not need a vipassana retreat or group meditation to seek oneself.
+Frankly, one does not need a Vipassana retreat or group meditation to seek oneself.
 I do not doubt their efficacy but I think what one really needs is time and willingness to be with oneself on a regular basis.
 And that time and opportunity awaits at the kitchen sink!

 Foot note – Please do not try to wash the dishes wearing fancy aprons and clothes.
 It does not work that way.
 A skilled person can do the dishes even in business suit.
 That is the real nirvana!